wwweaponizer/SmoothArray/README.md

 Those popular arrays work so well that there's almost never any need to write your own.
-Experts have carefully-reviewed the popular tools and those tools come to us already highly-optimized.
+Experts have carefully-reviewed the popular tools and those tools come to us highly-optimized.

 ## The Problem